William Contreras Player Props: Brewers vs. Guardians

 William Contreras At The Plate

-- He has homered in 14.0% of his games this year, and 3.5% of his chances at the plate.
+- He has homered in 13.8% of his games this season, and 3.4% of his trips to the dish.

-- Contreras has had an RBI in 16 games this year (28.1%), including seven multi-RBI outings (12.3%).
-He has also driven home three or more of his team's runs in one contest.
+- In 16 games this year (27.6%), Contreras has picked up an RBI, and in seven of those games (12.1%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.